Multi wire proportional chamber; x, y position detector

 The detectors operate with a mixture of argon, CO2 and a little alcohol at atmospheric pressure.
 The gas flow can be controlled independently for the four focal planes S1 through S4 and is set to roughly 5 l/hour.
 Before the detectors can be used, gas flow has to be provided for at least 12 hours.
 The GSI detector laboratory (Dr. C.J.
 Schmidt, Mr. Michael Träger (Tel.
 2639)) takes care of the gas supply unit and has to be informed in advance.
 The gas flow is controlled, mixed and monitored from the cupboard in front of the cave entrance, see picture.

-Report on Konstruktion of MWPC by Michael Träger from GSI Detector Lab (pdf, German)
+Report on Konstruktion of MWPC by Michael Träger from GSI Detector Lab (pdf, in German)